mcore1976/sim808gpstracker/README.md

 4. ATMEGA 328P (arduino uno) - 2 USD or ATMEGA328P based board : https://www.theengineeringprojects.com/2018/06/introduction-to-arduino-pro-mini.html

 5. XTAL 8MHz - quartz crystal with 8 MHz frequency to ensure clock stability of ATMEGA and keep it synchronized with serial port of SIM808 module even when temperature changes (internal RC oscillator in ATMEGA is very unstable).
 Using XTAL is optional (compile scripts configure internal RC clock by default ) but i do RECOMMEND using XTAL due to poor internal clock of ATMEGA.
+This one costs 0.2USD

-6. 2 x 22pF capacitor for XTAL
+6. 2 x 22pF capacitor for XTAL - 0.2 USD

 7. 3x 1N4007 (1 USD) - to convert 5V from powerbank to 3.3V for ATMEGA328P VCC ( only for BK-808 board and others that require TTL 3.3V logic)